ldionne/cppnow-2013-d2/algorithm/4_lock_graph_with_gatelocks.md

 this time, we will augment the edge labels to record the set of locks held by the thread causing an edge to be added to the lock graph.

-a cycle is not valid if the gatelock sets of any two edges in the cycles intersect, i.e. if they share one or more gatelocks.
+a cycle is not valid if the gatelock sets of any two edges in the cycle intersect, i.e. if they share one or more gatelocks.